junxit/us-congress-bills-114/bill.md

 - **(1)** *Administrator* The term Administrator means the Administrator of the Environmental Protection Agency.
 - **(2)** *Best available control technology* The term best available control technology has the meaning given to that term in section 169(3) of the Clean Air Act (42 U.S.C.
 7479(3)).
+- **(3)** *Highly influential scientific assessment* The term highly influential scientific assessment means a highly influential scientific assessment as defined in the publication of the Office of Management and Budget entitled “Final Information Quality Bulletin for Peer Review” (70 Fed.
+Reg.
+2664 (January 14, 2005)).
-- **(3)** *Lowest achievable emission rate* The term lowest achievable emission rate has the meaning given to that term in section 171(3) of the Clean Air Act (42 U.S.C.
+- **(4)** *Lowest achievable emission rate* The term lowest achievable emission rate has the meaning given to that term in section 171(3) of the Clean Air Act (42 U.S.C.
 7501(3)).
-- **(4)** *National ambient air quality standard* The term national ambient air quality standard means a national ambient air quality standard promulgated under section 109 of the Clean Air Act (42 U.S.C.
+- **(5)** *National ambient air quality standard* The term national ambient air quality standard means a national ambient air quality standard promulgated under section 109 of the Clean Air Act (42 U.S.C.
 7409).
-- **(5)** *Preconstruction permit* The term preconstruction permit—
+- **(6)** *Preconstruction permit* The term preconstruction permit—
-  - **(A)** means a permit that is required under part C or D of title I of the Clean Air Act (42 U.S.C.
-7470 et seq.) for the construction or modification of a major emitting facility or major stationary source; and
+  - **(A)** means a permit that is required under title I of the Clean Air Act (42 U.S.C.
+7401 et seq.) for the construction or modification of a stationary source; and
   - **(B)** includes any such permit issued by the Environmental Protection Agency or a State, local, or tribal permitting authority.
-- **(6)** *2015 ozone standards* The term 2015 ozone standards means the national ambient air quality standards for ozone published in the Federal Register on October 26, 2015 (80 Fed.
+- **(7)** *2015 ozone standards* The term 2015 ozone standards means the national ambient air quality standards for ozone published in the Federal Register on October 26, 2015 (80 Fed.
 Reg.
 65292).